nickredmark/ooth/README.md

 NOTE: Until version 1.0.0 is reached, the API will be unstable and can't be considered safe for production.

+## Roadmap

+A roadmap can be found in the [ooth github projects](https://github.com/nmaro/ooth/projects/1).

 ## Examples

 * [ooth](examples/ooth) - an ooth microservice instantiation